Michael Z. Lewin

 CUTTING LOOSE 1999 Holt

-This is a historical novel, published as a Young Adult book.
-It’s set in the US (including Indianapolis) and the UK.
+This historical novel, published as a Young Adult book, is set in the US (including Indianapolis) and the UK and I actually wrote it with adults in mind.

 Lunghi novels – set in Bath, England